Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 • Regenerate damaged tissue to heal faster

-• Provide energy the brain needs to trigger the healing process
+• Provide the energy the brain needs to trigger the healing process

 The Unique HBOT Protocol in Action

-Clarissa Rainey Defeats Memory Decline Upon Her Accident
+Clarissa Rainey Defeats Memory Decline After Her Accident

 Rodeo roping and penning champion Clarissa Rainey sustained multiple concussions on horseback, then received an additional concussion in a car accident.
 She experienced memory loss, which made navigating the ins and outs of her career challenging.